ac8736/Phoenix/README.md

 ```

 #### Premake
 To build the solution files and its configurations, we are using Premake.
-Run the GenerateProjectFile.bat file to run the Premake script.
+Run the GenerateProjectFiles.bat file to run the Premake script.
 Premake may be replaced with CMake in the future.

 ### Dev Log
 A dev log website will be posted here in the future to document the process of the game engine.
 It will serve as a document to show all the resources used and how the decisions of the engine were made.